 Atlassian Data Center architecture and infrastructure options

-This guide outlines the architecture and infrastructure options available when deploying the Data Center editions of Jira Software, Jira Service Desk, Confluence, and Bitbucket.
+This guide outlines the architecture and infrastructure options available when deploying Jira Software, Jira Service Management, Confluence, and Bitbucket Data Center.

 |Option||Description||Recommended use cases|